Learning Direct Optimization for Scene Understanding: Experimental Evaluation Measures

-\paragraph{Evaluation in the image space (2D projection, pixels):} We compare the observed and predicted images using the Intersection-over-Union (IoU) of the predicted and GT masks (of objects and ground plane), and MSE of pixel intensities calculated at the GT mask (of objects and ground plane).
+We compare the observed and predicted images using the Intersection-over-Union (IoU) of the predicted and GT masks (of objects and ground plane), and MSE of pixel intensities calculated at the GT mask (of objects and ground plane).
 We can evaluate these measures for both synthetic and real datasets.
-Note IoU of the ground plane assesses differences in the present, missing and superfluous objects.
+Note that the IoU of the ground plane assesses differences in the present, missing and superfluous objects.
 The background (the part of the image not belonging to the \GR or the object masks) is excluded from the explained pixels.
 Note that each MSE is calculated at the same pixels for all the methods, as these are calculated only at the GT masks.